 In VLD mode, both the VLD unit and the IS unit in VFE are used.
-The VLD unit is specifically designed to support MPEG-2 variable length decoding.
+The VLD unit is specifically designed to support MPEG-2 variable length decoding; it does not support other standards such as WMV.
 Each MEDIA_OBJECT command contains compressed bitstream data associated with a slice.
-A slice, according to MPEG-2 compressed video bitstream syntax show in Figure 10-13, is the smallest unit that marked by byte-aligned start-code, allowing easy parsing by host software.
+A slice, according to MPEG-2 compressed video bitstream is the smallest unit that marked by byte-aligned start-code, allowing easy parsing by host software.
 A slice contains one or more macroblocks.
 Unlike the other two modes, one or many threads may be generated for each MEDIA_OBJECT command.
 Each thread corresponds to a macroblock.
 The indirect payload in the MEDIA_OBJECT command contains the bitstream data for a slice.
 The indirect payload is streamed into the VLD unit.
 The decoded non-zero coefficients are then sent to the IS unit.
 And then the IDCT data blocks (8x8 size) output from the IS unit are then written into URB.
 For each macroblock, VFE generates the interface descriptor pointer based the decoded macroblock type.